Comfrey and Nettle compost teas are renowned for their high levels of nutrients and their ability to give any plant a boost.

 Drill a small hole through the slip on end cap and thread the string through.

 Tie it around the nail or whatever you’re using so that it won’t slip back through.
 Tie the other end of the string around the neck of the bottle.
+You can just tie the end to the post that holds the pipe up.

 Remove the screw cap and place the filter material inside.
 Recap the pipe.